 Banana Chocolate Chip Granola

-Banana Chocolate Chip Granola is healthy granola minimally sweetened with only banana and maple syrup — no refined sugar!
+Banana Chocolate Chip Granola is healthy banana granola recipe with no refined sugar!
 It’s reminiscent of banana bread, and perfect for breakfast and snacks!

 You do that too, don’t you?